Uma-Shettar/MAD-2_Parking_App/README.md

-# mad2_parking_app_24f2000817
+# MAD-2_Parking_App
-Vehicle Parking App - is a multi-user web application to manage 4-wheeler parking.
+ It is a multi-user web application to manage 4-wheeler parking.
 Admins can create
 and manage parking lots and monitor all user activity.
 Users can register, book, and release
 spots.